ls1intum/Artemis/README-SetupExercise.md

     4. Click "*Configure plan*".
     5. Click  "*Create*" (Setup will be completed in next step).
 2. Configure the plan (`Open plan` -> `Actions` -> `Configure plan`):
     * Permissions: Remove the *View* permission for logged in and anonymous users.
-Add admin permissions for the user *exerciseapp*.
+Add admin permissions for the user *artemis*.
     * Repositories:
         1. Remove the repository which was linked during the initial setup.
         2. Click "*Add repository*".